Nov 11, 2021

 Bring tech competence

-Similar to the previous point, Discovery project is an opportunity to bring in tech expertise to your project.
+Similar to the previous point, the Discovery project is an opportunity to bring in tech expertise to your project.
 From a software engineering standpoint, Discovery is the step when we collect the data that helps make essential architectural and technical decisions.
 This benefit is particularly important for companies and startups that don’t have in-house tech teams or any experience in software development.
 However, even tech-savvy clients find it useful to engage IT vendors to bridge their gaps in tech expertise and enrich their vision.

 Optimize the cost of development